 Day 1: Saturday - Meet and Pagham Harbour birding

-It's a 30 - 40 minute drive to Pagham Harbour, where we will soon be scanning vast flocks of winter waders, ducks and grebes.
+We meet at the railway station in Arundel at 14:00.
+From here we drive to Pagham Harbour, where we will soon be scanning vast flocks of winter waders, ducks and grebes.
 Offshore we should find Slavonian Grebe, Red breasted Merganser with perhaps Red-throated Diver and sea duck too.
 The Norton shingle spit is a favourite location to find Mediterranean Gulls feeding in the surf and from here we can also search through the huge flocks of Dark-bellied Brent Geese for any hidden Black Brant.
 Marauding Peregrine frequently cause mass panic hunting over the harbour, and if time permits we may try for any owls that have been reported.

 Day 2: Sunday - Selsey Peninsula